kristofmulier/convertpdf-gpt/examples/apm32f411/user_manual.md

 ---

-### 2. End‐of‐Conversion Flags
+### 2. End-of-Conversion Flags

 - **EOCFLG (Third Row)**
-  This is the regular end‐of‐conversion flag.
+  This is the regular end-of-conversion flag.
-  - You can see **two pulses** on this line, corresponding to the completions of the regular‐group conversions (e.g., once after CH4, once after the next set of channels).
+  - You can see **two pulses** on this line, corresponding to the completions of the regular-group conversions (e.g., once after CH4, once after the next set of channels).
   - Each time the entire block of regular channels (CH0…CH4 or CH0…CH1, etc.) is done, **EOCFLG** asserts and then returns low.

 - **INJEOCFLG (Fourth Row)**
-  This is the injection end‐of‐conversion flag (often called **JEOC** in some datasheets).
+  This is the injection end-of-conversion flag (often called **JEOC** in some datasheets).
   - It pulses in the diagram after CH5 completes, indicating the "injected" channel conversion is done.
   - Because injection is triggered automatically (rather than by an external signal), the ADC runs CH5 conversions at the configured points, and each time CH5 finishes, **INJEOCFLG** goes high briefly.